Silver Line (Washington Metro): Tysons Corner tunnel dispute

+Starting in 2005, WMATA engineers explored the possibility of tunneling under Tysons with a large-bore tunneling machine, providing space for two tracks and stations within a bore with a diameter of 40 feet or more.
+The contractor found that there would not be a significant cost reduction and proposed staying with the short tunnel option.

 After allegations that the design contractor had inflated costs for the tunnel in order to avoid sharing the job with an outside tunneling contractor, the long tunnel concept was revived in April 2006.
 The allegations led to calls for an outside cost estimate to determine more realistic tunnel costs.
-On May 15, 2006, Virginia Transportation Secretary Pierce R. Homer announced the creation of an advisory panel headed by the American Society of Civil Engineers.
+On May 15, 2006, Virginia Transportation Secretary Pierce Homer announced the creation of an advisory panel headed by the American Society of Civil Engineers.
 The panel had about two months to evaluate options for completing the line through Tysons, with the results presented to the state on July 27, 2006 and published on July 31, 2006.

 On September 6, 2006, Virginia Governor Tim Kaine announced his decision in favor of an elevated track through Tysons.
 In his statement, Kaine said he believed a tunnel would be the best option, but decided against it, citing a fear of losing federal funding for the project.

 Shortly after Governor Kaine's decision, the Greater McLean Chamber of Commerce formed a coalition of tunnel supporters, called Tysons Tunnel, Inc. and put forth a technical proposal to help revive consideration of building a tunnel through Tysons.
 The Virginia Department of Rail and Public Transportation hired an independent consultant to assess the coalition's proposal.
 However, the consultant's report – sent to Secretary Homer on March 7, 2007, stated that "[t]here is a significant risk that the project cost of a Large Bore Tunnel would not meet the Federal Transit Administration's cost-effectiveness ratio criteria, which could compromise federal funding for the project".

 On November 26, 2007, Tysons Tunnel, Inc. filed a lawsuit against the United States Department of Transportation and the Federal Transit Administration (FTA) in the Eastern District of Virginia challenging the denial of their petition to reopen and consider additional evidence regarding the benefits of a tunnel over the aerial option.
 Gary Baise, the Republican challenger to Gerry Connolly's Fairfax County Board of Supervisors Chairmanship, represented Tysons Tunnel.
 By 2010, Tysons Tunnel, Inc. ceased operations.